Lykke Li: 2011–2013: Wounded Rhymes

-In 2013, she was featured as a guest musician on David Lynch's second studio album, The Big Dream, performing vocals on the lead single, "I'm Waiting Here".
+In 2013, she was featured as a guest musician on David Lynch's third studio album, The Big Dream, performing vocals on the lead single, "I'm Waiting Here".

 2014–2017: I Never Learn, acting debut and Liv

 On 27 February 2014, Lykke Li released the video for the title track of her third studio album, I Never Learn.
 Following the release, Lykke Li released the video for the single "Love Me Like I'm Not Made of Stone" on 4 March 2014.
 On 10 April 2014, she released a video for the lead single, "No Rest for the Wicked".
 On 15 July 2014, she also released a video for the single "Gunshot".

 Lykke Li officially released I Never Learn on 2 May 2014.
 Once again her album was featured on several lists of 2014's best albums, including Billboard, Complex, and Pitchfork, among others.
-In United States, I Never Learn debuted at number 29 on the Billboard 200, making it Li's highest-peaking album on the chart.
+In United States, I Never Learn debuted at number 29 on the Billboard 200, making it Lykke Li's highest-peaking album on the chart.
 Prior to the release, Lykke Li released a remix of "No Rest for the Wicked", featuring ASAP Rocky, on 21 April 2014.
 On 30 May 2014, Lykke Li released a remix EP of "No Rest for the Wicked".
 German electronic DJ Robin Schulz remixed "No Rest for the Wicked" and the edit was featured in Schulz's debut album Prayer.

 Lykke Li made her acting debut in the 2014 Swedish crime film Tommy, directed by Tarik Saleh, and recorded a song for the film, "Du är den ende".
 She wrote "No One Ever Loved" for the soundtrack to The Fault in Our Stars, which was released on 19 May 2014.
 Lykke Li was also featured as a guest musician on U2's album Songs of Innocence, performing vocals on the last track "The Troubles".

 On 14 November 2014, Lykke Li gained considerable attention from Internet music publications regarding her cover of Drake's "Hold On, We're Going Home", performed the night prior at London's Eventim Apollo.
 On 5 January 2015, Lykke Li posted a picture on her Instagram account, in which she announced her temporary retirement.

-In 2015, Lykke Li was featured on Emile Haynie's debut album We Fall on the track "Come Find Me", which also features Romy Madley Croft from The xx.
+In 2015, Lykke Li was featured on Emile Haynie's debut album We Fall on the track "Come Find Me", which also features Romy Madley Croft from the xx.
 She also teamed up with Woodkid to create a song for the Divergent Series: Insurgent – Original Motion Picture Soundtrack.
 The song, "Never Let You Down", was released as a single on 9 March 2015.

 On 6 April 2015, she released a video for "Never Gonna Love Again", directed by Philippe Tempelman.
 In September 2016, supergroup Liv, featuring Lykke Li, released their first single "Wings of Love".
 The music video was directed by Lykke Li.